webvariants/susi/README.md

 });
 ```
 Now, after the setup of all those processors and consumers, we can finally publish an event!
 publish() takes the event as first parameter.
-All events HAVE TO have a topic field.
+All events HAVE TO contain a topic field.
 Additionally they can have a payload field which can contain arbitrary data.
 As a second argument you can specify a finish callback.
 This is somewhat a one-time-consumer.
 It gets called after all processors for this event finished, but gets immediatly deleted afterwards.

 ### 5. Learn More about SUSI
 * Documentation @ [susi.readme.io](http://susi.readme.io/).